 Before a big snowstorm is set to hit, spray your eaves and windows outside with WD-40 to make snow slide right off.
 This should prevent snow build-up that can cause leakage and damage.

 No more expensive weather-proofing spray!
-Spraying WD-40 on your shoes will waterproof them for snowy winter weather.
+Spraying WD-40 on your shoes will waterproof them from snowy winter weather grime and scuff marks.
 We always suggest testing out a spot on the shoe first just in case.

-In the event that candle wax or wet glue spills on your carpets, WD-40 can handle getting it out.
-Spray it on the stained spot, let it dry and then wipe it up with a soft cloth or sponge.
+In the event that candle wax (even crayons) or wet glue spills on your carpets, WD-40 can handle getting it out.
+Spray it on the stained spot, let it dry and then clean up with a soft cloth or sponge.

 Squirrels are crafty!
 Sometimes no matter how hard you try to squirrel-proof your bird feeders, they still find a way up there.
 WD-40 should do the trick, though.
 Spray the top of the feeder to create a slippery surface that makes it difficult for squirrels to balance on.